Skip to content

 Warning

-You can indicate that a system-wide installation of an R package should be used instead of one fetched by packrat.
-Use the R.External setting to enumerate system-provided R packages that should not be managed by Connect.
+You can indicate that certain R packages should not be installed and managed by Connect and packrat.
+These packages must be contained in the R library for each installed version of R. Use the R.External setting to enumerate R packages that should not be managed by Connect.

-For example, rJava or ROracle are large installations, potentially with odd dependencies, such as your choice of JDK and/or Oracle InstantClient.
+For example, rJava or ROracle are large installations, potentially with complex, external dependencies, such as your choice of JDK and/or Oracle InstantClient.
 Install these packages into every R installation used by Posit Connect, then configure Connect to treat those packages as external:

 ; /etc/rstudio-connect/rstudio-connect.gcfg